 - French Polynesia is a group of islands in the South Pacific known for its stunning natural beauty and rich Polynesian culture.

-- The weather in French Polynesia is tropical, with a wet season from November to April and a dry season from May to October.
+- The weather is tropical, with a wet season from November to April and a dry season from May to October.

-- High season in French Polynesia is from May to October, when the weather is drier and cooler, making it the perfect time for outdoor activities and sightseeing.
+- High season runs from May to October, when the weather is drier and cooler.
+This makes it ideal for outdoor activities and sightseeing.

-- Low season in French Polynesia is from November to April, when the weather is hotter and more humid, but also when you can find better deals on accommodations and fewer crowds.
+- Low season is from November to April, when it is hotter and more humid.
+You can often find better deals on accommodations and fewer crowds then.

-- The best time for water activities in French Polynesia is during the dry season from May to October, when the waters are clearer and calmer, perfect for snorkeling, diving, and water sports.
+- The best time for water activities is during the dry season from May to October, when the waters are clearer and calmer for snorkeling, diving, and other sports.

 Weather and Climate in French Polynesia